Mormon missionary dies in South African car crash

 A 19-year-old Mormon missionary is dead after a Friday car crash in South Africa.

-The New Zealander missionary, Nofo-I-Lelenga Latu, was a member of the Clover Park Ward — which contains parts of Clover Park and Otara — in Auckland, a news release from the Church of Jesus Christ of Latter-day Saints said.
+The New Zealander missionary, Nofo-I-Lelenga Latu, was a member of the Clover Park Ward, or congregation — which contains parts of Clover Park and Otara — in Auckland, a news release from The Church of Jesus Christ of Latter-day Saints said.

 Latu is the fourth full-time LDS missionary to die in 2016, the release said.